-The common house mouse measures 3 to 4 inches long with gray-brown fur and a naked tail
+Don't confuse the difference between mice and rats.
+The common house mouse measures 3 to 4 inches long with gray-brown fur and a naked tail.

 House Mice In The Walls & The House

-Mice love sheltered locations to make their nests.
-That includes your attic and walls.
+Mice love sheltered locations to make their nests and you may need to get rid of mice in the walls and attics.
 Usually you’ll smell mice when they are active in your walls as they give off a musky odor.
 They are most active at night, but can be seen during the day occasionally when in search of food.